I live, work, and volunteer in Evanston, IL:

 - Functional Solutions Lead in Northwestern University's Weinberg College of Arts and Sciences.

-- Treasurer of the Grandmother Park Initiative, a project to build a new park in west Evanston.
+- Former Treasurer and founding board member of the Grandmother Park Initiative (2008-2014), which built a park in west Evanston.

-I'm originally from Dearborn, Michigan and later moved to Chicago where I attended Amundsen High School (1997).
-I studied mathematics and computer science at Cornell College (2001) in Mount Vernon, Iowa where I met my wife, Delia.
-I moved to Evanston in 2001 where we are currently raising our daughter, Edith Marie (2/13/2011), and Jack Russell Terriers, Diesel and Precious.
+I'm originally from Dearborn, Michigan and later moved to Chicago where I attended Amundsen High School.
+I studied mathematics and computer science at Cornell College in Mount Vernon, Iowa where I met my wife, Delia.
+I moved to Evanston in 2001 where we are currently raising our daughter, Edith, and Jack Russell Terriers, Diesel and Precious.
 I'm a graduate of Leadership Evanston (2006) and highly recommend it.

 I put my curly braces on the right line.
 I mapped the maze of twisty little passages all alike.
 If I had to explain Unix in 140 characters or less I would say less is more, more is less, and cat is awesome because it has a funny name.
 I bike to work when the weather is nice.
 I have a kite in my office.
 I believe that relative to twelve ten is grossly overrated.
 I believe w=uh.
 I tpye god.
 INTJ.